Achieve Your New Year Health Goals

 Make Habits, Don’t Break Habits

-Don’t Punish Yourself for Slip-Ups
+Don’t Punish Yourself for Setbacks

-Remember this: setbacks are not failures!
+Remember: setbacks are part of the process, not failures!

 Healthy Goals Keep on Giving